melaniebrgr/learning-computer-science/01-computers/01-computer-architecture.md

 # Computer Architecture

+> Network, storage, memore and compute: the four primary colours of computer science - guy from Tiger Beetle

 Architecture is traditional understood as ...

 > "the attributes of a system as seen by the programmer, i.e. the conceptual structure and functional behavior." - Gene Amdahl